cypress-io/cypress/packages/telemetry/README.md

 ```

-When developing cypress locally it is possible to override the telemetry endpoint and send unencrypted data to your own honeycomb instance.
+When developing Cypress locally it is possible to override the telemetry endpoint and send unencrypted data to your own honeycomb instance.
 This is recommended when verifying newly added spans and any sort of local telemetry development.

 ```js
 const { OTLPTraceExporterCloud } = require('@packages/telemetry')